 Azaleas are acid-loving plants which produce long-lasting, small flowers in a variety of gorgeous colours to cover the entire bush.
 Azaleas are flowering shrubs in the genus Rhododendron, generally smaller in height with glossy green leaves.
 They grow best in light shade in a moist, well drained soil.

-Paeonias, are the fabulously showy, glamour queens of the late spring/early summer garden.
+Paeonias are the fabulously showy glamour queens of the late spring/early summer garden.
 Grown for their large, blousy blooms, they make a great cut flower and come in a huge range of colours, forms, and sizes.
-Often associated with cottage garden planting designs, they are contemporary enough add an impressive burst of colour to any garden style.
-Peonies do not like to be planted too deeply but once you find the right spot for them either in sun or partial shade, they will reward you with big, beautiful booms year after year.
+Often associated with cottage garden planting designs, they are contemporary enough to add an impressive burst of colour to any garden style.
+Peonies do not like to be planted too deeply but once you find the right spot for them either in sun or partial shade, they will reward you with big, beautiful blooms year after year.